What do I need to know?

 3 and 4 year olds in England are entitled to 15 hours of free early education each week for 38 weeks of the year, and NEW IN 2017, if the child's parents both work you may be eligible for up to 30 hours free funding.

 Some 2 year olds are also eligible for free funding.

 The date you can claim funding from will depend on when the child's birthday is.
 Talk to us at any point and we can help you find out what you are eligible for and when.

 Fees are £16.50 per session payable half term in advance (a full day is 2 sessions).
 See notes on government funding in the above paragraph.

 (We will require a copy of your child’s birth certificate before we can claim funding from the Government).

-It also greatly helps us cover running costs if we request additional voluntary contributions on a half termly basis - suggested contribution of 50p per session for snack provision and £6.00 for Forest School.
+It also greatly helps us cover running costs if we request additional voluntary contributions on a half termly basis - suggested contribution of £1.50 per day for snack provision and £7.00 for Forest School.

 Stepping Stones' provision for children's development and learning is guided by the UK's Early Years Foundation Stage.
 Our prospectus shows you just how we set out to do this, and how we make sure that all the children who attend, and their parents/carers, are treated with individuality, care and early years specialism.

 Click here to download our prospectus as a pdf, or phone us on 01858 525113 to request a printed copy.